bndkt/react-native-app-clip/README.md

 Expo Config Plugin that generates an App Clip for iOS apps built with Expo.

+> :warning: **Work in progress**: This plugin is work in progress and doesn't work yet.
+I only made the repository public to gather feedback and ask for help.
+Don't use this plugin yet!

 ## Installation

 Install it in your project: